Clifford S. Perlman: Cliff Perlman and the gaming industry

 Perlman also developed and built Caesar's Tahoe, a 400-room hotel casino on the south shore of Lake Tahoe; Caesar's Palace Atlantic City, a 500-room hotel/100,000-square-foot casino complex; and Cove Haven and Paradise Stream in the Poconos, a hotel complex specializing in honeymoon suites with heart-shaped pools, bathtubs, and beds.
 Under Perlman's ownership, Cove Haven's pre-tax profit increased from $1 million in 1972 to $32 million in 1982.

 In 1972 Perlman also, through Caesar's World, purchased the Thunderbird resort; he resold it to Major Riddle in 1977.

 Perlman was appointed the first chairman of MGM Grand, Inc. on the Las Vegas Strip and oversaw the project's financing and construction.
 He left the project in 1990 to attend to personal issues.

-Perlman and his brother bought First Air and created The Regent Air Corporation in 1983.
-They had numerous issues, including difficulties obtaining a license from the Federal Aviation Administration for the airline to fly.
+Perlman and his brother bought First Air and created luxury transcontinental carrier Regent Air Corporation in 1983.
+They had numerous issues, including difficulties obtaining a license from the Civil Aeronautics Board for the airline to fly.
 The airline continued to suffer financially, and the Perlmans sold their shares a few years later.

+For a few years in the early 2000s, Perlman was acting chairman for Multi Capital, an investment banking firm in NYC.

 Perlman also served as a trustee at Mt.
 Sinai Hospital in Miami Beach, and at the University of North Las Vegas.

 In 2007 Perlman was inducted into the Gaming Hall of Fame.
 He died on September 4, 2016, at the age of 90.